CyrielleAlbert/CyrielleInDev/public/Articles/LiveAbroad.md

 Here is my top 10 of the food I discovered in Norway:

 - Reindeer meat burger with raspberry jam
-- Knakkebrod with Kaviar and Norwegia
+- Knackebrod with caviar and Norwegia cheese
-- Grottrice
+- Riskrem
 - Meatballs with mashed potatoes
 - Jarlsberg cheese
 - Taco Friday
 - Kjeks og ost - TUC with cheese
-- KannelBoller
+- Kannelboller
 - Warm Waffles with jam and creme fraiche
 - Bred with Leverpostei